ikarus23/kiosk-mode-breakout/README.md

 applications like the `cmd.exe`.
 In the example of previously opened edge browser it could be: press the three dots (menu) -> chose "Downloads" -> press the folder symbol (open downloads folder) -> navigate in the file browser to `C:\windows\system32` and double click on `osk.exe` -> then double click on `cmd.exe`.
-Now you have command line interface with a full keyboard on a device that might only have a touch screen.
+Now you have command line interface with a full keyboard on a device that might only have a touchscreen.

 Keep in mind that there can be challenges and pitfalls.
 Some typical examples are: finding hidden shortcuts, stateful behavior (e.g. keyboard shortcut works only during boot), and differences between Windows/Linux/Android/etc.